-- 1. Time-averaged dynamic pressure field: the pressure field underneath the slab is solely defined by the time-averaged values of dynamic pressures acting at the entrance of the joints between the slabs ([9]). - 2.
-Instantaneous dynamic pressure field: the pressure field underneath the slab is defined by both the time-averaged and the fluctuating part of the dynamic pressures acting at the entrance of the joints between the slabs ([3]). - 3.
-Transient dynamic pressure field: the pressure field underneath the slab is defined by the time-averaged and fluctuating part of the dynamic pressures at the entrance of the joints between the slabs and by transient waves propagating through the joints ([11]).
+- 1. Time-averaged dynamic pressure field: the pressure field underneath the slab is solely defined by the time-averaged values of dynamic pressures acting at the entrance of the joints between the slabs (Melo et al., 2006).
+This is illustrated by the blue lines in Figure 1. - 2.
+Instantaneous dynamic pressure field: the pressure field underneath the slab is defined by both the time-averaged and the fluctuating part of the dynamic pressures acting at the entrance of the joints between the slabs (Fiorotto and Rinaldo, 1992).
+This is illustrated by the red lines in Figure 1. - 3.
+Transient dynamic pressure field: the pressure field underneath the slab is defined by the time-averaged and fluctuating part of the dynamic pressures at the entrance of the joints between the slabs and by transient waves propagating through the joints (Bollaert, 2004).
+This is illustrated by the orange line in Figure 1.

-Whether or not pressure waves have an influence largely depends on the assumptions made on the wave celerity:
+Whether or not pressure waves may have an influence largely depends on the assumptions made on the wave celerity.
+Two main approaches exist:

-- 1. At high wave celerities, i.e. $O(10^2-10^3)$ m/s, pressures travel quasi instantaneously through the joints and a net uplift pressure is the result of the difference between an instantaneous surface pressure field and its corresponding instantaneous underpressure field.
-Transient effects are neglected because occurring too fast for the turbulence at the surface.
-This is a "dynamic" approach ([3]). - 2.
+- 1. At high wave celerities, i.e. $O(10^2 10^3)$ m/s, pressures travel quasi instantaneously through the joints and a net uplift pressure on the slab is the result of the difference between an instantaneous surface pressure field and its corresponding instantaneous underpressure field.
+Transient effects are neglected because occurring (and damped out) too fast for the turbulence at the surface.
+As such, the underpressure corresponds to the red line in Figure 1 and solely defined by instantaneous pressure pulses at the joint entrances.
+This is called a "dynamic" approach (Fiorotto and Rinaldo, 1992). - 2.
 At low wave celerities, i.e. $O(10^{1}-10^{2})$ m/s, and for large slab lengths of $O(10^{1})$ m, a pressure wave needs time to be transferred all under the slab.
-Transient oscillations and resonance conditions may occur, depending on the fundamental resonance frequency of the joint (Figure 2).
+When considering the joint as a resonator volume and the pressure pulses at the joint entrances as exciters, transient oscillations and even resonance conditions may occur, depending on the fundamental resonance frequency of the joint (Figure 2).
+For joint resonance frequencies that are close to the main frequencies of the impacting turbulent flow, pressures may amplify.
 Hence, underpressures are not only determined by instantaneous pulses at the joint entrances but also by the transient characteristics of the joints.
-This is called a "transient" approach ([11]).
+This is called a "transient" approach (Bollaert, 2004).

-Figure 2: Resonating Frequencies of Lining Joint
+Figure 2.
+Main Resonating Frequencies of Lining Joint Excited by Surface Pressures

-Turbulent flow in stilling basins mainly occurs at rather low frequencies, i.e. a few Hz to tens of Hz ([12]).
+Turbulent flow in stilling basins mainly occurs at rather low frequencies, i.e. a few Hz to tens of Hz (Toso and Bowers, 1988).
 To generate transient pressures, wave celerities have to be low and joint lengths have to be significant.
-Recent research ([13]) has shown that waves may travel at celerities that are very low, i.e. 50-200 m/s.
-This is due to the presence of free air and is directly responsible for the appearance of transient effects in joints.
-Small-scale joints and no air are the main reason that laboratory experiments are not able to generate such effects.
+Recent research (Bollaert, 2003) has shown that waves may travel at celerities that are very low, i.e. 50-200 m/s.
+This is due to the presence of free air in the flow mixture and is directly responsible for the appearance of transient effects in joints.
+Small-scale joint lengths and no air presence are the main reason that laboratory-scaled experiments are not able to generate such effects.